 Aikido and other samurai derived martial arts are properly referenced with the understanding that everyone is armed, or has the potential to be so.
 For this reason, authentic aikido training is ideally suited for military, law-enforcement, and high-risk security personnel.

 Aikido was chiefly informed by Daito-Ryu Aikijujutsu, which was a descendent curriculum of the Takeda Clan’s “oshikiuchi” techniques for maintaining security inside the castle.
 It was reserved for the most elite warriors in service to the lord.

 A castle or palace frequently welcomed high ranking visitors of the samurai class, who were always armed with at least one, yet usually more, edged weapon.
 Similarly, the working staff at the castle were all armed in some way.
-Cooks, gardeners, farmers, and stable hands all had sharp tools as required by their duties.
+Cooks, gardeners, farmers, and stable hands all had sharp tools as a required by their duties.
 Even the courtesans and ladies in waiting had kaiken blades and sharpened hairpins to be used in their own defense or to take their own lives rather than living in disgrace.

 The samurai inside such a castle needed a system for neutralizing armed aggression while minimizing disturbances to ceremonies or raising alarm with guests in neighboring rooms.
 Keeping up a dignified appearance was essential for saving face in samurai society.

 Similarly, restraining a high ranking samurai who may be acting impulsively, perhaps from imbibing excessively on “sake” rice wine, required a high degree of finesse.
 A security guard could not just beat, maim, or kill a higher ranking samurai.

 Appropriate caution was needed to prevent repercussions from claims of excessive force by an outside clan, and the perception of the incident among the community of clans.
 Therefore, the techniques used in such a situation were efficient yet proportional to the threat as well as the social restraint required.